-Certificates Offered by Vanderbilt University (and available to Divinity students):
+Certificates Offered by Vanderbilt University:

 - African American and Diaspora Studies - Interdisciplinary scholarship in African Diaspora studies.